Start Your LLC Online With Nolo Today

 When Do You Need a Registered Agent?

-None of these business entities can serve as their own agent to accept legal papers.
+In general, none of these business entities can serve as their own agent to accept legal papers.
 They must appoint a third party to serve as agent.

 If you're just starting a registered business, such as an LLC or corporation, you must designate your initial registered agent as part of your articles of organization (for an LLC) or articles of incorporation (for a corporation).
-These forms—which have different names in some states—are available for download directly from websites maintained by each state's Secretary of State or equivalent office.
+These forms—which have different names in some states—are available for download directly from websites maintained by each state's secretary of state or equivalent office.

 You have several options when it comes to choosing a registered agent.

-Who Can be a Registered Agent
+Who Can Be a Registered Agent?

 A registered agent can be an individual (over 18 years of age) or a business.
 However, the registered agent must be located in the state where your business is registered.
-You must provide the Secretary of State not just your registered agent's name but also a physical—street—address.
-This ensures that documents relating to lawsuits can be personally served on an actual, physical location.

-Can You be Your Own Registered Agent?
+Can You Be Your Own Registered Agent?

 Ordinarily you or another member of your business, such as a partner, member of your LLC, officer of your corporation, or employee, can serve as the registered agent.
 In this event, the address for the registered agent will be your business location.